Distributed Quantum Computing with Fan-Out Operations and Qudits: the Case of Distributed Global Gates: Qudit-Based Compression of Qubit Circuits and Distributed Qudit-Based Computing

 However, since node 1 needs to communicate its parity $(q_1\oplus q_2)$ to both nodes 2 and 3, we can construct a single control multiple target variation of $CSUM_4$, analogous to our single control multitarget CNOT; we call it $CSUM''_4$, i.e.:

 This would then enable us to implement the required $d(CZ_4)^2$ operations between nodes 1 and 2, and nodes 1 and 3, using one 3-qudit GHZ state instead of two entangled pairs of qudits, using a circuit similar to Figure~\ref{multitarget2}.
 Such a circuit for a distributed-$CSUM''_4$ is illustrated in Figure~\ref{multitarget2-dcsum4}.
 On each node 2 and 3, we can then replace the local $CSUM_4$ with the corresponding operations $(I \otimes H_4)~CSUM_4~CSUM_4~(I \otimes H_4^{\dagger})$ as we saw before to realize a $d(CZ_4)^2$ between the qudits on nodes 1 and 2 and the qudits on nodes 1 and 3.
 The circuit would need to use a 3-qudit GHZ state of the form $\sum_{k \in \{0,1,2,3\}} \frac{1}{2}\ket{kkk}$.
 So one 3-qudit GHZ state (involving nodes 1, 2 and 3) and one entangled pair of qudits (involving nodes 2 and 3) suffices for a qudit based version of the 6-qubit GCZ operation.
-This contrasts with the qubit based circuit, if distributed over three nodes, two qubits each, would require 12 entangled pairs of qubits (4 between nodes 1 and 2, 4 between nodes 1 and 3, and 4 between nodes 2 and 3), if we use one pair for each (distributed) CZ between qubits on different nodes.
+This contrasts with the qubit based circuit, if distributed over three nodes, two qubits each, would require 12 entangled pairs (4 between nodes 1 and 2, 4 between nodes 1 and 3, and 4 between nodes 2 and 3), if we use one pair for each (distributed) CZ between qubits on different nodes.

 {\bf Comparisons.} In summary, we compare three different implementations of the GCZ operation, based on the example we saw earlier with a 6-qubit GCZ operation and more generally, an $n$-qubit GCZ operation, as shown in Table~\ref{comp}, where $ep$ denotes an entangled pair of qubits, $ghz$ denotes a GHZ state (involving three or more qubits), $ep_d$ denotes an entangled pair of qudits of dimension $d$ and $ghz_d$ denotes a GHZ state of qudits of dimension $d$.
 An $n=kD$-qubit GCZ distributed over $D \geq 3$ nodes, $k$ qubits per node, will require $\frac{n(n-1)}{2} - D\frac{k(k-1)}{2} = \frac{n(n-k)}{2}$ dCZ gates, requiring that number of entangled pairs if each dCZ gate done separately.
 Using fan-out operations, we need $n-2k$ GHZ states (i.e., $k$ $D$-qubit GHZ states, $k$ $(D-1)$-qubit GHZ states,..., and $k$ $3$-qubit GHZ states), and $k$ entangled pairs.
 With multiple qubits per node, $O(n)$ GHZ states are still required since every qubit needs to interact with every other qubit for a $GMS/GCZ$ operation.
 With qudit-based ``compression'' of the GCZ circuit, with qudit dimension $d=2^k$, we just have one qudit per node, and so require $(D-2)=(\frac{n}{k}-2)$ GHZ states, and one entangled pair.
 For the case where qudit dimension is $d=2^m$ where $k=ml$, i.e. each qudit only represents $m<k$ qubits, and so, $l$ qudits are required on each node; this means we need $(Dl-2l)=(\frac{n}{m}-2\frac{k}{m})$ (qudit-based) GHZ states and $l=\frac{k}{m}$ entangled pairs of qudits.
 For example, with qudits of dimension $32=2^5$, perhaps a qudit compression ratio of 5 qubits per qudit is possible, with a corresponding reduction in the number of GHZ states required (though now qudit based).